Bill Gates says Trump's decision to halt WHO funding is 'as dangerous as it sounds' - KVIA

 “If you don’t want many more body bags, then you refrain from politicizing it.
 My short message is: Please quarantine politicizing Covid.
 The unity of your country will be very important to defeat this dangerous virus,” WHO Director-General Tedros Adhanom Ghebreyesus said.

-Trump said the US funds $400 million to $500 million to the WHO each year, adding that China contributes “roughly $40 million.”
+Trump said the United States funds $400 million to $500 million to the WHO each year, adding that China contributes “roughly $40 million.”

-Gates’ concerns over the President’s announcement echoed ones made by the American Medical Association Tuesday, which also called Trump’s decision “dangerous.”
+Gates’ concerns over the president’s announcement echoed ones made by the American Medical Association on Tuesday, which also called Trump’s decision “dangerous.”

 Comments